tomusdrw/grunt-sync/readme.md

 1. [1st phase] Read modification time of all files in `src`.
 1. [1] Overwrite destination if modification time is newer or destination is directory not file.
-1. [2nd phase] Read all files in `dest` and calculate difference between files in destination and source files.
+1. [2nd phase] Get a list of the files in `dest` and calculate difference between destination and source.
 1. [2] Delete all files (and directories) that have been found in `dest` but are not found `src` excluding ignored files.